BlenderNeko/ComfyUI-docs/docs/index.md

 ## Installation

 We won't be covering the installation of ComfyUI in detail, as the project is under active development, which tends to change the installation instructions.
 Instead, refer to [the README.md on GitHub](https://github.com/comfyanonymous/ComfyUI) and find the sections that are relevant to your install (Linux, macOS or Windows).
-There's also an [open PR for `docker compose`](https://github.com/comfyanonymous/ComfyUI/pull/190/files) if that's more your speed.

 ### Downloading a Model